 Most Popular Social Media Platforms in South Korea

 South Korea’s most popular search engine, NAVER, has a variety of different products on offer, including a communication app for teams and groups called BAND.
-In the US, it’s marketed as something closer to a business tool, like Slack, but it become popular in South Korea via the gaming community, which used it as a way to talk online when users were playing games in teams.
-South Korea’s love of social media can be traced to Cyworld.
-Created in 1999, way back before Facebook and Twitter, Cyworld was the first major social media network and a huge hit in South Korea.
-One of its unique features is that it allows its users to organise, manage and prioritise their relationships according to a hierarchy consisting of three different “ranks”, matching the structure of Korean society.
+BAND was originally marketed as a business tool, similar to Slack, but became popular in South Korea through the gaming community, which used it as a way to communicate online when playing games in teams.
+South Korea’s love of social media can be traced back to Cyworld, which was created in 1999, long before Facebook and Twitter.
+Cyworld was the first major social media network and a huge hit in South Korea.
+One of its unique features was the ability for users to organize, manage, and prioritize their relationships according to a hierarchy consisting of three different “ranks,” matching the structure of Korean society.